 It was an amazing food blog run.
 I had about 7 posts lined up.
 The posts weren’t written, but the photos were ready – tucked in and snug as a bug in a rug in my photo program waiting until I was ready to write and post.
 Then..the crash.

 A twist on Crack Pie, 12-Layer Macadamia Nougatine Milk Chocolate Torte, Cassoulet (which I had to make again immediately since it was a challenge I was co-hosting) , beautiful Quince-Fig Tartlets with Frangipane, and this Tourte Milanese.
-There were other potential posts lost, but those five bothered me the most, especially the Tourte Milanese.
+There were other potential posts lost, but those five bothered me the most, especially the 12 Layer Torte and the Tourte Milanese.

-I cried when I was told that they were so damaged there was no way of recovering them.
+I cried when I was told that the drive was so damaged there was no way of recovering the photos.
 I cursed and screamed, but it wasn’t going to bring them back.
 I threw something, I think it was a banana, but all that did was leave a smudge on the wall.

 I’m not a violent person by any stretch, but, damn, when you put so much heart, time and intensity into something and then it vanishes into thin air, you need to throw something.
 Think of those who don’t back up 100′s of pages of a book they’ve been writing for a year or more and lose it in one fell swoop – forever.